fbpx

 Get the Most from Your Error Log

 If you are ready to get serious about improving your score, an Error Log is a great way to analyze your performance on practice questions and exams.
-You can create your own spreadsheet to track the mistakes you make on sample questions, or find inspiration from templates posted online.

 An Error Log isn’t just a tracking device; it’s a way to streamline your thinking process and optimize your study time.
 It asks you to consider: